chinmaymundhada/trial1/README.md

-# tejgyanchatbot
+# bot1

-Used to connect with customers
+Help for organisiting things

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.